Searching ...

 • R Place Grill and Spirits provides classic American Pub food

-• Amish Oven offers homestyle cooking and comfort food
+• Amish Oven whips up homestyle cooking and comfort food

 Greenwood County Shopping

-Shopping is available at several shopping malls in areas throughout the county.
-The Greenwood Mall is a destination with name-brand retailers such as Belk, TJ Maxx, Rue21, and Hibbett Sports.
+Several shopping malls and centers are spread throughout the county to meet your essential and gifting needs.
+The largest, the Greenwood Mall, has your name-brand retailers such as Belk, TJ Maxx, Rue21, and Hibbett Sports.

-Downtown Greenwood is a Main Street America area with businesses, retail, and dining options.
-Here you will find local vendors and unique shops.
-The Uptown also hosts festivals and markets throughout the year.
+Uptown Greenwood is a beautiful Main Street America shopping district with businesses, retail, and dining options.
+Take your time browsing the boutique shopping; these local vendors serve the community.
+Uptown Greenwood also hosts festivals and markets throughout the year.
 Enjoy live music and a street fair on different Saturdays.
 The Uptown Market is a place for locally grown produce and other food products.
 It operates once or twice a week, depending on the time of year.
 It also runs a special Christmas Market in November and December.

 Living in Greenwood County

-Greenwood County has a lot to offer its residents.
+Greenwood County, South Carolina, has a lot to offer its residents.
 Families take advantage of quality education and a small public undergraduate University.
-There’s a strong job market here, and the cost of living is not outrageous.
-Numerous small towns throughout the area offer the classic American lifestyle, where the neighbors still know each other’s names.
-Spend weekends enjoying the parks and recreational opportunities, enjoying a community festival, or connecting with your family.
-Explore Greenwood County real estate to find the right lifestyle for you.
+There’s a strong job market here, and the cost of living is affordable.
+Numerous small towns deliver the classic American lifestyle, where the neighbors still know each other’s names.
+Spend weekends enjoying the parks and recreational opportunities, a community festival, or connecting with your family.
+Explore Greenwood County real estate to find the right home for you.

 Start Your Home Search